-The courts have held that the guiding principle in respect of distributions made under a will is to give effect to the last wishes of the deceased.
+1. The courts have held that the guiding principle in respect of distributions made under a will is to give effect to the last wishes of the deceased.
 Where a will contains a devise of a specific item of dutiable property to a particular beneficiary, nominal duty will be charged to the extent that the transfer of the property is to that person.
-If the transfer is to any other person then duty will be charged at the applicable rate.
+If the transfer is to any other person, duty will be charged at the applicable rate.

-A will provides that a brother and sister are to be gifted a one undivided half share each in certain realty of the estate having an unencumbered value of \$500,000.
-They are also given a half share each in shares in ASX listed companies, also having a market value of \$500,000.
+Under the terms of a will, a brother and sister are gifted a one undivided half share each in property valued at \$500,000.
+They are also given a half share each in shares in ASX listed companies, also with a market value of \$500,000.

-The Transfer of Land giving effect to this devise is strictly in accordance with the terms of the will, and accordingly, is chargeable with nominal duty of \$20.
-No duty is chargeable in respect of the shares, because they are not dutiable property under the Duties Act.
+As the Transfer of Land giving effect to this devise is in accordance with the terms of the will, the transfer is chargeable with nominal duty of \$20.
+No duty is chargeable in respect of the shares because they are not dutiable property under the Duties Act.